GroceryStoreV1/groceryv1/dq-privacy.md

 # Personal identification information

 We may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit our site, register on the site, fill out a form, and in connection with other activities, services, features or resources we make available on our Site.
-Users may be asked for permissions, such as, **name, email address, mailing address, phone number**.
+Users may be asked for permissions, such as, **name, email address, mailing address, phone number,posts by the user, and other related information**.
 We will collect personal identification information from Users only if they voluntarily submit such information to us.
 Users can always refuse to supply personally identification information, except that it may prevent them from engaging in certain Site related activities or using the application.

 # Non-personal identification information